NVIDIA/apex/README.md

 NVIDIA PyTorch Containers are available on NGC: https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch.
 The containers come with all the custom extensions available at the moment.

-See [the documentation](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) for the details such as
+See [the NGC documentation](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) for details such as:
 - how to pull a container
 - how to run a pulled container
 - release notes

-.

 ## From Source

-To install apex from source, we recommend using the nightly pytorch obtainable from https://github.com/pytorch/pytorch.
+To install Apex from source, we recommend using the nightly Pytorch obtainable from https://github.com/pytorch/pytorch.

-The latest stable release, obtainable from https://pytorch.org will work.
+The latest stable release obtainable from https://pytorch.org should also work.

 ### Linux
 For performance and full functionality, we recommend installing Apex with